reddec/ws2connect/README.md

 * Supports multiple endpoints with multiple mappings
 * Supports dynamic and static endpoint mappings
 * Supports TLS (HTTPS) serving
-* Optional CORS for local developing
+* Optional Basic or Digest authorization with encrypted (bcrypt or sha) httpasswd file as a secured storage

 ## Examples